phil-scott-78/Mdazor/README.md

         ```
     </Card>
     ``````
-- Server-side rendering only (no client-side Blazor support yet)
+- Server-side rendering only (components render to static HTML)
 - Components need to be registered ahead of time
 - No support for complex parameter types (just strings, numbers, bools for now)
 - Component names must start with a capital letter (follows HTML custom element rules)